 The Falcon Pro earphones themselves are quite small and sleek.
 The size, fit, and the lack of a stem sticking out makes them one of my favorites for TWS earphones.
 The earbuds themselves are quite small, but they have a fairly long nozzle with a deep insertion that might not be everyone’s cup of tea – especially if you don’t have much experience with IEMs in general.
 The long nozzle helps with providing a good seal and a secure fit.

 The charging case is similarly small and sleek.
-It doesn’t include any kind of wireless charging capability, but it includes a USB-A to USB-C cable to plug it in.
+It supports wireless Qi charging and includes a USB-A to USB-C cable to plug it in.
 The case has a battery life indicator on the front, which is nice for verifying the status without having to check your phone for it.
 The earphones are said to last 5.5 hours of continuous playback, and my testing seemed to confirm that was about right.